MilenMT/torus/README.md

 # baomingxitong
-simple system for recording members of a partment who would like to join a activity.
+simple system for recording members of a partment who would like to join an activity.